wpmarketingteam/WP5.6Marcomms/Questions and Answers/5_accessibility.md

 A: Twenty Twenty One is the bundled theme in WordPress 5.6.
 This default Twenty Twenty One theme puts accessibility at the heart of your website.
 It conforms to the WordPress accessibility-ready guidelines and addresses several more specialized standards from the [Web Content Accessibility Guidelines (WCAG) 2.1 at level AAA](https://www.w3.org/WAI/WCAG2AAA-Conformance).
 It will help you meet the highest level of international accessibility standards when you create accessible content and choose plugins which are accessible too!

+### Q3: I am using the Twenty Twenty-One theme.
+Does this mean that the plugins I am using are ready for WCAG 2.1 AAA compliance?
+A. While the Twenty Twenty-One theme will help you meet the highest level of international accessibility standards, content and plugins may not always conform to these standards.
+We recommend [writing accessible content](https://www.w3.org/WAI/tips/writing/) and choosing plugins that claim to be accessible as a first step.

+Choose plugins carefully.
+[The WordPress Accessibility Team](https://make.wordpress.org/accessibility/) suggests users check each plugin and not rely on the plugins’ own description.
+You should be extra cautious of plugins that create interactive elements (such as carousels, sliders, dropdowns, menus, pop-ups, accordions, and tabs) as they are not often coded with accessibility in mind.

+As you add to your site, continue to [test and evaluate your site’s web accessibility](https://www.w3.org/WAI/test-evaluate/) to ensure it continues to conform to the standard level your site aims to meet.

 ### Q: How do I move meta boxes with my keyboard?
 A: More information is available in this [Dev-Note](https://wp.me/p2AvED-lGO)